EstebanMarin/doobie-playground-scala-cli/readme.md

 # Project Name

-## Introduction
-Code for a Blog post, on how to introduce Scala at work.

 ## Getting Started
 Let us take the docker compose file provided in the [official documentation](https://hub.docker.com/_/postgres) These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.